 Capitalizing on Investment Opportunities

-A secured line of credit can also allow you to expand into new investment opportunities, such as purchasing a piece of property.
+Mortgage financing and secured lines of credit can also allow you to expand into new investment opportunities, such as purchasing a piece of property.
 The property not only has the potential to appreciate in value, but could also provide you with a steady stream of income were you to rent it out.

 David decides to use his line of credit to make a cash offer, which is much more efficient than going through the typical process that's required for a commercial real estate loan.
 His cash offer is attractive to the seller, who has the opportunity to make a quick sale.
 The seller doesn't have to worry about another buyer who may be waiting on financing, or the deal falling through if the loan is not approved.